AlbertSuarez/resume/README.md

-# My Curriculum Vitae
+# Resume

-My Curriculum Vitae written in LaTeX
+My resume written in LaTeX

-You can download it [here](https://drive.google.com/open?id=0B1yloAbUCK71MUJFenpZQTJpbXc).
+You can download it [here](https://github.com/AlbertSuarez/resume/raw/master/resume.pdf).